Sunday

 By Jonathan Shaun

 1. It’s not a secret that generation X, Y, and Z is more digitally minded than past generations.
 Apple has developed products that are not only iconic to these generations, but also vital to their existence.
-The iPhone and iPod Touch is changing the way media is distributed and utilized.
+The iPad, iPhone, and iPod Touch is changing the way media is distributed and utilized.
 The industry must develop digital solutions that are conscious, authentic, entertaining, educating, and of course profitable without comprising the user experience.

 2. Industry leaders need to develop a fluid experience that is absolutely interactive.
 They have to utilize both digital and analog communications so that your digital efforts need to complement the hard copy print.
 They are both vital to survival and to secure future market share.
 This is truly an amazing period and there are groundbreaking revenue generators just waiting to be explored.